Anthony-Isac-Cruz/Amazon-Sales-Report/README.md

 - SQL for data cleaning and transformation (BigQuery)
 - Dashboard design and interactivity (Looker Studio)
-- Metric calculation and formatting (currency, percentages, averages)
+- Metric calculation and formatting
-- Filtering, pivot tables, and advanced chart types (gauge, funnel)
+- Filtering, pivot tables, and advanced chart types